-As done in 2016 and 2019, a trip-based bottom trawl series was used to index SPO 2 relative abundance from 1989-90 to 2020-21 (Starr et al in prep).
+In 2022, as done in 2016 and 2019, a trip-based bottom trawl series was used to index SPO 2 relative abundance from 1989-90 to 2020-21 (Starr et al in press).
 The corresponding set net analysis was not repeated due to the small amount of available data.
 The SPO 2 landing data, regardless of the method of capture, did not exhibit the behaviour observed in SPO 1 of landing to temporary holding receptacles.
 Only one SPO 2 (BT) analysis was conducted in 2022; with this analysis defined by selecting trips which fished exclusively in the Statistical Areas 011-015 and targeted flatfish, red gurnard, or tarakihi.
+This analysis was updated in 2024, with data to 2022-23 (Middleton & Starr in prep.).

-The trip-based combined SPO 2 series constructed from bottom trawl data showed a gradually increasing trend from 1989-90 to 2011-12, after which the series showed an increasing trend to the end of the series (Figure 11).
-There was some year-to-year variability beginning around 2014, but the overall trajectory appeared to be upward.
+The trip-based combined SPO 2 series constructed from bottom trawl data showed a gradually increasing trend from 1989-90 to 2011-12, after which the series showed an increasing trend to the end of the series that has continued to 2022-23 (Figure 11).
+There was some year-to-year variability beginning around 2014, but the overall trajectory has been upward.
 The Plenary gave the BT(trip) series an overall assessment quality rank of '1' but noted that, though the analysis was credible, the method of capture does not representatively sample large female rig.
-An event based (tow-by-tow) standardised analysis was introduced in 2022 as a diagnostic to test whether amalgamating the data to the level of a complete trip was introducing bias.
-This analysis determined that this series agreed well in the overlapping years.